PRICING·April 9, 2026·8 min read·Updated Apr 29, 2026

 Support overhead

-Billing disputes are the most time-consuming support category.
+Billing disputes are the most time-consuming support issue.
 "Why was I charged $47 this month when I only used the tool twice?"
-Usage-based billing requires you to explain consumption in detail, provide usage logs, and justify every line of every invoice.
-For a solo founder, this is a significant hidden cost.
+Usage-based billing means you have to explain every charge in detail, provide usage logs, and justify every line of every invoice.
+For a solo founder, that is a significant hidden cost.

-When Usage-Based Pricing Does Make Sense for Micro SaaS
+When Usage-Based Pricing Does Make Sense for a Small Subscription Business

-There are specific product types where UBP is clearly the right choice, even at the solo founder level.
-The common thread is that the product has a natural, measurable consumption unit that scales directly with the value the customer receives.
+Some product types are clearly a good fit for usage-based pricing, even at the solo founder level.
+The common thread: the product has a natural, measurable unit that grows directly with the value the customer gets.

 ✓

-An API or infrastructure product — customers are developers who understand and expect consumption pricing.
+An API or infrastructure product — your customers are developers.
+They understand and expect consumption pricing.
 They are comfortable with metered billing and often prefer it.

 ✓

-An AI-powered tool with real compute costs — if you are paying per token or per inference, and those costs scale directly with customer usage, UBP is the only way to protect your margins as customers scale up.
+An AI-powered tool with real compute costs — if you pay per AI token or per AI run, and those costs grow directly with customer usage, usage-based pricing is the only way to protect your profit margin (the percent of revenue left after costs) as customers scale up.

 ✓